Louvivien/aiportfolio-react/README.md

 ### Backend project (Express on serverless functions)

 1. Create another Vercel project from the same repo but set **Root Directory** to `backend`.
 2. Skip the build command (leave it blank).
-Vercel deploys the handlers in `backend/api/[...path].mjs` automatically after `npm install`.
+Vercel uses `backend/vercel.json` to route every `/api/*` request to the Express bridge in `backend/api/index.mjs`.
 3. Add the MongoDB Atlas integration (or set env vars manually).
 At minimum provide `MONGODB_URI`; Atlas also supplies `MONGODB_DATABASE`.
 4. If the frontend uses the deployed backend, remember to copy the production URL into the frontend project’s `VITE_API_BASE`.
 5. For local parity run `cp backend/.env.example backend/.env` and reuse the same connection string.